 Not Done Yet

 With the realization that I still had cancer cells growing in my breast, I chose not to return to conventional therapies.
-Rather, I knew that I needed a more comprehensive arsenal of alternative therapies, and that’s when God pointed me to Hope4Cancer Institute.
+Rather, I knew that I needed a more comprehensive arsenal of alternative therapies, and that’s when God pointed me to Hope4Cancer Treatment Centers.
 I had stumbled upon their website in my original search for alternative therapies, but at the time, going to Mexico seemed a bit “out there.”
 I knew it was going to be hard to convince my family that I was going to refuse chemo and radiation and seek treatment in Mexico.
 Scottsdale, AZ, seemed a little less crazy at the time.

 A New, More Comprehensive Plan

 I’ll admit that the first few days at Hope4Cancer were overwhelming, and it was a bit of a culture shock.
 But I soon found the rhythm of the clinic and was quickly on my way to a healthier me.
 I was particularly pleased with the use of the Color Doppler Ultrasound test that detects the blood flow to the cancer cells.
 It was non-invasive, didn’t pump me full of radioactive substances, and gave a clear picture of what was going on in my breast.
 We established a great baseline to work from and a clear plan of action.

 I found the doctors, nurses, and staff at Hope4Cancer to be caring and attentive.
 Everyone takes their job seriously, whether they are caring for a patient, cooking a meal, or cleaning the floor.
 It is a loving atmosphere and I felt truly cared for physically, emotionally, and spiritually.
 This was such a contrast to the sterile and cold hospitals and clinics in the conventional cancer system, where I felt like a number, not a person.